-“You Only Like the Beginnings’: Ordinariness of Sex and Marriage in Looking,” Queer Cultures / Queering Cultures: Journal of Queer Studies in Finland, vol. 9, no. 1-2.
+''You Only Like the Beginnings’: Ordinariness of Sex and Marriage in Looking' in Queer Cultures / Queering Cultures: Journal of Queer Studies in Finland, vol. 9, no. 1-2.

 In this special issue of queering cultures, I examine queer utopias and suggest that queer potential continues to be inherent in the actual process of “looking.”

-"Mass-Mediated Social Terror in Spain," CLCWeb: Comparative Literature and Culture, Special Issue, Representing Humanity in an Age of Terror, Edited by Sophia A. McClennen and Henry James Morello, vol. 9, no. 1.
+'Mass-Mediated Social Terror in Spain' in Comparative Literature and Culture, Special Issue, Representing Humanity in an Age of Terror, Edited by Sophia A. McClennen and Henry James Morello, vol. 9, no. 1.

 I investigate mass-mediated narratives of social terror in Spain in the context of the March 11, 2004, terrorist attacks in Madrid.
 Four citations in disciplinary areas including cultural anthropology and popular culture.